All creation is the Lord’s, and we are responsible for the ways in which we use and abuse it.

 Zero Waste means we divert at least 80% of our building's waste from the landfill by reducing, reusing, recycling, or composting.

-For more information about the Creation Care Team and what they do, contact Jen Robinson at jen.robinson@faithwestwood.com.
+For more information about the Creation Care Team and what they do, contact us at info@faithwestwood.com

 Separation is the Key to Success

-Recently our church was awarded a grant from the Nebraska Recycling Council to purchase six new recycling stations for our church building.
-These multi-bin stations display easy-to-understand graphics that show exactly what type of recyclable item goes into each bin.
-Then, when our new recycling partner, Hillside Solutions, comes to pick up the items, they'll already be pre-sorted, clean, and ready to recycle or compost in an efficient and cost-effective way.
+Our church was awarded a grant from the Nebraska Recycling Council to purchase recycling stations for our church building.
+These multi-bin stations display graphics that show exactly what type of recyclable item goes into each bin.
+Then, when our recycling partner, Hillside Solutions, comes to pick up the items, they'll already be pre-sorted, clean, and ready to recycle or compost in an efficient and cost-effective way.

 And it's working!

-Already, working together to separate our recyclables has drastically reduced the amount of refuse our church is sending to the landfill.
-That's some good news right there!
+Already, working together to separate our recyclables has drastically reduced the amount of refuse our church is sending to the landfill!